Anglo-Russian War (1807–1812): Centaur and Implacable vs. Vsevolod

-On 9 July, the Russian fleet, under Admiral Peter Khanykov, came out from Kronstadt.
-The Swedes massed a fleet under Swedish Admiral Rudolf Cederström, consisting of 11 line-of-battle ships and 5 frigates at Örö and Jungfrusund to oppose them.
+On 9 July, the Russian fleet, under Admiral Pyotr Khanykov, came out from Kronstadt.
+The Swedes massed a fleet under Admiral Rudolf Cederström, consisting of 11 line-of-battle ships and 5 frigates at Örö and Jungfrusund to oppose them.
 On 16 August, Saumarez then sent 74-guns Centaur and Implacable to join the Swedish fleet.
 They chased two Russian frigates on the 19th and joined the Swedes the following day.

 On 22 August, the Russian fleet, consisting of nine ships of the line, five large frigates and six smaller ones, moved from Hanko to threaten the Swedes.
 The Swedes, with the two British ships, grouped at Örö, and three days later sailed to meet the Russians.

 The Russians and the Anglo-Swedish force were fairly evenly matched, but the Russians retreated and the Allied ships followed them.
-Centaur and Implacable were better vessels than the Swedish ships and slowly pulled ahead, with Implacable catching up with a Russian straggler, the 74-gun Vsevolod, under Captain Daniil Rudnev (or Roodneff).
-Eventually, and after heavy casualties, Vsevolod struck.
-In 1847 the Admiralty awarded the Naval General Service Medal with clasps "Implacable 26 Augt.
+Centaur and Implacable were better vessels than the Swedish ships and slowly pulled ahead, with Implacable catching up with a Russian straggler, the 74-gun Vsevolod under Captain Daniil Rudnev.
+Eventually, and after heavy casualties, Vsevolod struck her colours.
+In 1847, the British Admiralty awarded the Naval General Service Medal with clasps "Implacable 26 Augt.
 1808" and "Centaur 26 Augt.
-1808" to the surviving claimants (41 per vessel) from the action.
+1808" to surviving claimants (41 per vessel) from the action.

-Vice-Admiral Saumerez with his entire squadron joined the Anglo-Swedish squadron the next day.
+Saumarez's squadron joined the Anglo-Swedish squadron the next day.
 They then blockaded Khanykov's squadron for some months.
-After the British and the Swedes abandoned the blockade, the Russian fleet was able to return to Kronstadt.
+After the British and Swedish warships abandoned their blockade, the Russian fleet was able to return to Kronstadt.